Produce

 Fruits and Berries

-Stone Fruits: Butternut Farm in Farmington has peaches and cherries, while the hilariously named Grow a Pear Farm in Charlestown offers pears during late summer.
+Stone Fruits: Butternut Farm in Farmington has peaches and cherries, while Greenhill Farm in Sutton offers peaches, pears, and grapes during late summer.
 Applecrest Farm in Hampton Falls has peaches and nectarines.

 Pumpkins and Gourds: Available in the fall, many farms such as Patch Orchards in Lebanon and Brookdale Fruit Farm in Hollis provide pumpkins for pies, jack-o-lanterns, and fall decor.
 (And yes, pumpkins are technically fruits, not vegetables!)